-Identifies the element with ID attribute value 'chapter1' of the external XML resource 'http://example.com/bar.xml', provided as an octet stream.
-Again, for the sake of interoperability, the element identified as 'chapter1' should be obtained using an XPath transformrather than a URI fragment (barename XPointer resolution in external resources is not REQUIRED in this specification).
+Identifies the element with ID attribute value 'chapterl' of the external XML resource 'http://example.com/bar.xml', provided as an octet stream.
+Again, for the sake of interoperability, the element identified as 'chapterl' should be obtained using an XPath transform rather than a URI fragment (barename XPointer resolution in external resources is not REQUIRED in this specification).